10 Warning Signs Your Partner’s Criticism Is Poisoning You

 Dealing with constant criticism corrodes confidence and joy over time if unaddressed.
 However, research makes clear that even entrenched communication patterns can improve through diligent self-work and professional support.

-With mutual compassion and commitment to growth, relationships marred by criticism can transform into reservoirs of understanding that help all parties involved evolve into their best selves.
+With mutual compassion and commitment to growth, relationships marred by criticism can transform.
+They can become reservoirs of understanding.
+This helps all parties involved evolve into their best selves.

 Isabella Hartley